v-elnovikova/winforms/docs/ConfigureApplicationSettings.md

 **Winforms Application Settings Configuration in .NET**

+**Application configuration in .NET framework applications**

-.NET framework winforms applications use app.config to define application wide settings used by Winforms applications and Winforms runtime, including AppContext switches to opt-in or opt out of the new features released in the latest .NET framework versions.
-Following are the various sections in app.config that you see storing Winforms application settings.
+.NET framework winforms applications use app.config to define application wide settings used by Winforms applications, including AppContext switches to opt-in or opt out of the new features released in the latest .NET framework versions.
+Following are the various sections in the app.config that define Winforms application settings.

 **Appcontext switches**